lucascompython/terracraft/README.md

 ## JVM Interop

 For now I am using the JNI.
-But I will try GraalVM's interop and Project Panama.
+But I will try [Project Panama](https://openjdk.org/projects/panama/).